polinapolina/the-network-untangling-problem/README.md

                      (default: 0.5)
   --nnodes NNODES    number of nodes in the graph (default: 100)
 ```
-* `different_overlap.py` tests both algorithms on the synthetic dataset with varying overlap parameter
+* `different_overlap.py` tests both algorithms on the synthetic dataset with varying overlap parameter.
+The results here are reported based on a single run on a synthetic dataset.
 ```
 usage: test_overlap.py [-h] [--intlen INTLEN] [--nnodes NNODES]